calaldees/teacherEducation/teacherEducation/_sessions.md

     * Arrange time for your trainee to meet with your Head of Department or 2nd in Dept, to discuss the department’s rationale of the choice of KS4 & 5 Exam board & Syllabus
         * #3/1-SubjCur-LearnThat-curriculum_breath

-TODO: !!
-Eplicit - Aademic - helps with HOD in futures years - planting the seed

 SQ 4: What is education?